ni/grpc-device/README.md

 ### Common Server Startup Errors

 1. The datatypes of the values in the configuration file don't match the expected datatypes.
 For example, the port must be an integer type and not a string.
 The error message will provide specific details on the type requirements.
-2. The configuration file can't be found at the provided location.
+1. The configuration file can't be found at the provided location.
 This error can also occur if the user lacks read permissions for the file.
-3. The server configuration file is malformed and is not in proper JSON format.
+1. The server configuration file is malformed and is not in proper JSON format.
 Refer to the JSON configuration file in this readme for an example of the expected format.
+1. The specified address is not valid.
+The solution is to select a valid IPv4 or IPv6 address.
-4. The specified port is out of the allowed port range.
+1. The specified port is out of the allowed port range.
 The solution is to select a port in the allowable range (0-65535).
-5. The specified port is already in use.
+1. The specified port is already in use.
 The solution is to select another port or terminate the other application using the port.
-6. Security configuration errors.
+1. Security configuration errors.
 See [Server Security Support wiki page](https://github.com/ni/grpc-device/wiki/Server-Security-Support).

 ### Default Configuration File (insecure):